featherless/jeffverkoeyen.com/Sources/Site/Posts/2011/10/2011-10-13-nimbus-chameleon.md

 If I don’t get it out tomorrow night though then it might have to wait until next week because I’m planning to go to the Treasure Island music festival this weekend.
 I haven’t been to live music in way too long.

 Either way, look forward to getting your hands on this code shortly!
 As always it will be Apache 2.0 licensed.
-If you have any questions about Chameleon or Nimbus or why the hell I’d be in South Bay feel free to shoot me an email or @reply me on twitter: [@featherless](https://web.archive.org/web/20120103215437/http://twitter.com/featherless).